mcu-tools/mcuboot/docs/design.md

 * The bootutil library (boot/bootutil)
 * The boot application (each port has its own at boot/<port>)

-The bootutil library performs most of the functions of a boot loader.
+The bootutil library performs most of the functions of a bootloader.
 In particular, the piece that is missing is the final step of actually jumping to the main image.
 This last step is instead implemented by the boot application.
-Boot loader functionality is separated in this manner to enable unit testing of the boot loader.
+Bootloader functionality is separated in this manner to enable unit testing of the bootloader.
 A library can be unit tested, but an application can't.
 Therefore, functionality is delegated to the bootutil library when possible.

 ## [Limitations](#limitations)

-The boot loader currently only supports images with the following
+The bootloader currently only supports images with the following
 characteristics:
 * Built to run from flash.
 * Built to run from a fixed location (i.e., not position-independent).